Notice of Pre-AIA or AIA Status

 wherein the control unit determines the channel an abnormality has occurred based on analogue monitoring data continuously measured by the sensor during monitoring and analogue reference data continuously measured by the sensor beforehand before monitoring (paragraph [0038] teaches real-time feedback from the flow meter signal; paragraph [0065] teaches a bubble detection process by comparing received amplitude of signals, i.e. analogue monitoring data continuously measured, to previously received and stored amplitudes, i.e. analogue reference data continuously measured beforehand; paragraph [0067] teaches amplitude of received signal are periodically sampled; paragraph [0067] teaches predetermined value of amplitude during calibration may be employed as a reference).

-Duan fails to teach: wherein one of the sensors monitors, as monitoring objects, the plurality of channels having different properties, and the control unit determines that which of the channels an abnormality has occurred based on analogue monitoring data continuously measured by the sensor during monitoring and analogue reference data continuously measured by the sensor beforehand before monitoring.
+While Duan teaches abnormality and bubble detection of one channel (Fig. 1 and paragraphs [0037]-0039],[0065]), Duan fails to teach: a plurality of channels through which liquid flows; the sensor that monitors the plurality of channels; the control unit that determines abnormality in the liquid flowing through the plurality of channels based on measurement results of the sensor; wherein the sensor monitors, as monitoring objects, the plurality of channels having different properties, concurrently, and the control unit determines in which of the plurality of channels has an abnormality has occurred based on analogue monitoring data common to the plurality of channels continuously measured by the sensor during monitoring and analogue reference data common to the plurality of channels continuously measured by the sensor beforehand before monitoring.

 Kodama teaches an automated analyzer that dispenses a sample and reagent for measurement (paragraph [0001]), and the automatic analyzer can quickly find an abnormal flow path among multiple flow paths through which cleaning liquid flows (paragraph [0006]).
 Kodama teaches a cleaning mechanism includes a plurality of tubes that form flow paths (paragraph [0003]).
 Kodama teaches an analysis control unit diagnoses whether there are any abnormalities in the flow paths of each tube, which could be from damage or leakage (paragraph [0085]).
 Kodama teaches when an input to start calibration, testing, or cleaning is made, a simple diagnosis is made to determine whether there are any abnormalities in the flow paths of cleaning units of the analysis units (paragraph [0085]).
 Kodama teaches identifying the abnormal flow paths based on pre-set path diagnosis parameters (paragraph [0086]), wherein if a diagnostic quantity is not within an allowable range, the flow path is diagnosed as being abnormal (paragraph [0091]).